nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/_index.md

   - name: "Dr Steven Tucker"
     image: "" #images/clients/avater-3.jpg
     designation: "Senior Lecturer - University of Aberdeen"
     content: "In terms of communication, Nadia is excellent in both written and verbal forms.
-She [was] a well-mannered and pleasant student, with a relaxed and independent approach to learning.
+She is a well-mannered and pleasant student, with a relaxed and independent approach to learning.
 Nadia is more than capable of rising to a challenge and succeeding in making the most of every opportunity.
 All things considered, Nadia is a fully rounded, mature individual, with a talent and determination that will ensure success where ever her career takes her next."

   # testimonial item loop
   - name: "Albéric Martel"